elomagic/spps-java/README.md

 ## Using in your Maven project

-Add following dependency to your project
+Add following dependency to your project.
+Replace the value of the attribute ```artefactId``` according to the used crypto engine in your project.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>